faustool-volvo/servicebus-rbac-poc/README.md

 The `receive` endpoint will read all messages available for a given subscription and the `messages` field in the response will contain their contents, in the order they were received.

-To receive messages using Service Principals, make an HTTP POST calls to `{baseUrl}/api/receive` with the following contents:
+To receive messages using Service Principals, make an HTTP POST call to `{baseUrl}/api/receive` with the following contents:
 ```json
 {
     "topicName": "ContractsA or ContractsB",